-- Board minutes note that Observers are present in the capacity as Observers and not as Directors.
-When a vote is taken, please make clear that Observers do not vote; - Where a training session clashes with a board meeting, Observers are advised to prioritise Board meetings; - Feedback calls with Observers take place early in the Program cycle to check everything is on track; - A call will be scheduled with the Board Liaison for feedback on your Observer and to ascertain ongoing participation of your board in the 2025 Program; - Board Liaisons are asked to contact the Program in the event any issues arise, including any nonattendance other than due to extenuating circumstances for which an apology is received.
+- Board minutes note that Observers are present in the capacitγ as Observers and not as directors.
+When a vote is taken, please make clear that Observers do not vote; - Where a training session clashes with a board meeting, Observers are advised to prioritise Board meetings; - Feedback calls with Observers take place early in the Program cycle to check everything is on track; - A call will be scheduled with the Board Liaison for feedback on your Observer and to ascertain ongoing participation of your board in the next year's Program; - Board Liaisons are asked to contact The Program if any issues arise, including any non-attendance other than due to extenuating circumstances for which an apology is received.